marcoscoutinhodev/clean-architecture_tdd/readme.md

     - cpf must be valid
     - birthdate must be valid date
     - phoneNumber must have this format: xx-xxxxx-xxxx
-    - On success returns 200 and the account access token
+    - On success returns 200 and the x-access-token
 - Login
     - POST request to /api/login
     - Request body must have: email, password